eduardolopez858/Meteorite-Hotspots/README.md

 My agent's performance measure is inference on meteorite landings on a given location for the purpose of research and worldwide safety prediction by modeling how frequent these meteorites will fall and be considered dangerous based on a historical dataset.
 My agent will have an observable environment of planet earth, given geographical locations, a timeline, the masses of the meteorites, and more.
 My agent's actuators will be a predictive outcome on a meteorite landing based on the given evidence(clustered data, city location, etc.) and an inference classification on the danger level of such meteorite, all which can be modeled in a probabilistic way using a general pipeline of methods.
 Lastly, my agent will have sensors of gps (world map), time collection, and meteorite mass measurement.

 ## My agent's setup
-Using the chosen dataset, the main features my model will be utilizing is mass, location, and a timeline of the metoerite landings since it's purpose is to predict the likelyhood of a meteorite landing on a given location, as well as additionally infering it's danger level given it's frequencies and mass.
+Using the chosen dataset, the main features my model will be utilizing is mass, location, and a timeline of the metoerite landings since it's purpose is to predict the likelyhood of a meteorite landing on a given location.
+Also, additionally infering it's danger level given it's frequencies and mass.

 Here's the pipeline of methods in which the agent is structured by:
 ![](pipeline2.png)